Plus: why time spent apart is just as important as time spent together.

 Is alternating time together and time apart good for couples?
 How about emotional highs and lows?
 Successful couples, with or without marriage, allow their relationship to breathe in and out.
 They separate and then come close again, and sometimes play loudly and sometimes softly, like an accordion.
-5 Secrets Of Happily Married Couples
+5 Marriage Secrets From Happily Married (A Long Time!)
+Couples

 While they are always attached emotionally, that is, caring about each other, sometimes these healthy-attachment couples will be physically in the same place, eating meals, raising children, and doing shared activities.
 Shared time refreshes their connection.
 At other times, however, they will be physically apart, each at separate work sites, enjoying separate friends or doing independent activities.

 Alternation of separate and together time keeps relationships continually revitalized, much like breathing in and breathing out facilitates a steady flow of fresh air to your lungs.